 And she said, I pray you, let me glean and gather after the reapers among the sheaves: so she came, and hath continued even from the morning until now, that she tarried a little in the house.

-Again, Boaz shows himself to be an unusual man when he goes out of his way to address Ruth, for normally a man in that culture would not speak to a woman in public, and certainly a man in Boaz's position would not speak to a servant girl, especially a widow gleaning among his reapers.
+Verse 8 describes an unusual event.
+Normally a man in that culture would not speak to a woman in public, and certainly a man in Boaz's position would not speak to a servant girl, especially a widow gleaning among his reapers.
 Yet he said (v8-94):

 Hearest thou not, my daughter?
 Go not to glean in another field, neither go from hence, but abide here fast by my maidens: Let thine eyes be on the field that they do reap, and go thou after them: have I not charged the young men that they shall not touch thee? and when thou art athirst, go unto the vessels, and drink of that which the young men have drawn.

-Ruth=s response was to fall on her face in gratitude and ask, "Why have I found grace in thine eyes, that thou shouldest take knowledge of me, seeing I am a stranger (foreigner)?"
-The grace shown on the part of Boaz was unmerited favour as he demonstrated the typology of the kinsman-redeemer who extended his grace and love to this foreign woman who had no reason inherent in herself to be loved.
+Ruth=s response was to fall on her face in gratitude and ask, "Why have I found grace in thine eyes, that thou shouldest take knowledge of me, seeing I am a stranger?"
+A better translation would be "foreigner," rather than stranger, and Boaz's answer to Ruth=s question would not have been elicited through her personal appearance or her self-worth, because Moabites were despised and a widowed Moabite woman was not worth any consideration since the Jews would still remember with hatred their 18 years under the rule of Eglon, although it was two centuries earlier.
+The grace shown on the part of Boaz was unmerited favour as it is with us.
+We were dead in trespasses and sins and unable to help ourselves, but Christ, of whom Boaz was a type, extended His grace and love to us when we were alienated from Him, as Boaz extended his grace and love to this foreign woman who had no reason inherent in herself to be loved.
 Boaz answered her, "It hath fully been shewed me, all that thou hast done unto thy mother in law since the death of thine husband" (vs.114).
-Boaz would be aware of everything that went on and, as a responsible leader in the community, he showed that he had not been listening to the murmurings and gossip which always abound in human society, but had been hearing with a spiritual ear which is why he added (v124):
+As a leader in the community, Boaz would be aware of everything that went on and he had not been listening to the murmuring and gossip which always abound in human society, but had been hearing with a spiritual ear, which is why he added (v124):

 "The Lord recompense thy work, and a full reward be given thee of the Lord God of Israel, under whose wings thou art come to trust."

-The typology continues to unfold as, at mealtime (v14), Boaz shows his continuing care by inviting Ruth to share the meal with his reapers and dip bread with them in the vinegar after working in the sun all morning in the fields.
-Again we see a picture of God=s condescending grace typified by this wealthy Hebrew man deigning to eat at the table with a Moabite widow.
+The typology continues to unfold as, at mealtime (v14), Boaz invited Ruth to share the meal with his reapers and dip bread with them in the vinegar ("dip thy morsel in the vinegar" - King James Translation) which would have been very appealing after working in the sun all morning in the fields.
+Again we see a picture of God=s condescending grace typified by this wealthy Hebrew man condescending to eat at the table with a Moabite widow.
 She sat beside the reapers and he served her roasted grain and he even fed her himself so that Ruth had some left after she was satisfied just as the Lord=s grace and goodness was illustrated in His feeding of the multitudes (Matthew 14:15; Mark 6:35).